German conservative parties adopt EU election programme

 The leadership of the Christian Democratic Union (CDU) and its sister party, the Christian Social Union (CSU), unanimously adopted the paper at a meeting in Berlin on Monday, participants told dpa.

+The conservative bloc is sending a "clear message" for freedom, security, prosperity and competitiveness with its election programme, CDU leader Friedrich Merz said after the meeting.

+He added that a "strong economy and competitive industry" are needed in Europe to "make a major contribution to climate change, to solving this major problem facing humanity."

-The meeting at the CDU headquarters was attended by party leaders Friedrich Merz, CDU, and Markus Söder, CSU, as well as EU Commission President Ursula von der Leyen, also a member of the CDU, and the chairman of the conservative European People's Party (EPP) in the European Parliament, Manfred Weber.
+In addition to Merz, the meeting at the CDU headquarters was attended by CSU leader Markus Söder as well as European Commission President Ursula von der Leyen, also a member of the CDU, and the chairman of the conservative European People's Party (EPP) in the European Parliament, Manfred Weber.

+CSU leader Söder, who is also Bavaria's state premier, said the bloc is fighting to prevent a shift to the left in the European elections.

+The programme refrains from "soft-edged formulaic compromises, but instead has many contours and clear edges," the CSU leader added.

+He named the CDU/CSU's commitment to the future of the combustion engine and nuclear power, the reduction of bureaucracy, the strengthening of small- and medium-sized enterprises and a more restrictive migration policy as important issues.

-In the European election campaign, the CDU and CSU are focussing on a massive rearmament of the European Union, including aircraft carriers and its own missile shield.
-The parties are also calling for a separate EU commissioner for defence.
+In the European election campaign, the CDU and CSU are focussing on massively rearming the European Union, including aircraft carriers and its own missile shield.
+The parties are also calling for a separate European commissioner for defence.

 According to the election programme, the security situation in Europe has changed fundamentally in recent years, particularly as a result of the Russian war against Ukraine.
 Much more needs to be done for Europe's security and defence, the parties write.